lavk7/crypto-alerts/docs/deploy/deploymentprocedure.md

 ## Deployment
 - Run `cryptoalert.sh -s $BUCKET_NAME deploy` to deploy. $BUCKET_NAME should be unique and not existing.
+- To check logs of deployment process
+    `docker logs --follow crypto-alert`
 - Create table on redshift by running following in query with follwing details.
     - Authentication :
     ```